AI is becoming embedded in how work gets done—helping teams move faster, work smarter, and operate more efficiently when used effectively.

 But what makes a great hire isn’t just what’s on paper: It’s the intuition, empathy, and experience that HR professionals bring to the table.

-As AI becomes more sophisticated, HR’s role becomes even more crucial in balancing automation with human oversight to prevent risks like AI-generated resumes, deepfake interviews, and over-reliance on algorithms that may overlook candidates’ (aka, humans’) potential.
+As AI becomes more sophisticated, HR’s role becomes even more crucial in balancing automation with human oversight to prevent risks and biases that may cause strong candidates to be overlooked.

 The trend: AI-powered recruitment is the new norm, but trust is still key

-But with AI evolving so quickly, building trust in AI-driven hiring is a top priority for organizations looking to attract and retain the right talent.
+But as technology evolves so quickly, building trust in AI-driven hiring is a top priority for organizations looking to attract and retain the right talent.
 HR leaders play a key role in ensuring these tools improve fairness and accuracy rather than introduce new risks or raise new doubts.

 The solution: Use AI to strengthen trust, not replace human instinct